 -- nee triangle-circle-square.com

 This profile seems to grow like a plant... cultivate a seed and with minimal effort the profile slowly grows into a CV that's informative, interactive, professional & contemporary.
+Note, I generally only add people to my network I've personally dealt with, or had frequent communications online.

 It's been a long time weaning myself into this domain, even though I'm an avid user of Google products.
 I think when I was notified to consolidate my blogger profile with Google+ it was the push I needed to reinvigorate my activities after a little sojourn.